thanhtan541/telnet-did-demo/DID W3C MVP Project Plan.markdown

 # Project Plan for DID W3C MVP Implementation

 ## Project Overview
 The goal is to implement a Minimum Viable Product (MVP) for a Decentralized Identifier (DID) system adhering to the W3C DID Core Specification (https://www.w3.org/TR/did-core/).
-The MVP will support creating and resolving DIDs using a single DID method (e.g., `did:autosecid`) and a simple verifiable data registry.
+The MVP will support creating and resolving DIDs using a single DID method (e.g., `did:some_org`) and a simple verifiable data registry.
 The focus is on core functionality, basic security, and minimal setup to demonstrate viability.

 ---